anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 An initial validator set with self-bonded token amounts must be given on system initialization.

-This set is used to pre-compute epochs in the genesis block from epoch `0` to epoch `pipeline_length - 1`.
+This set is used to initialize the state on the first epoch (naturally, there is no pipeline offset on genesis validators).